Assistant Professor of Philosophy

 Her research interests are centred on the history of modern philosophy, especially Immanuel Kant, and on philosophy of mind and psychology.
 Her current research concerns Kant’s conception of empirical self-knowledge as well as the first-person perspective, including such issues as its special epistemic status, its relation to rationality, and its relevance for scientific psychology.
 Moreover, she is also interested in philosophy of science, epistemology, and moral psychology.

-- “The soul as the ‘guiding idea’ of psychology: Kant on scientific psychology, systematicity, and the idea of the soul” (forthcoming in Studies in History and Philosophy of Science).
+- “The soul as the ‘guiding idea’ of psychology: Kant on scientific psychology, systematicity, and the idea of the soul” .
+Studies in History and Philosophy of Science (forthcoming).

 - “Contemporary Kantian Philosophy of Science”.
-Forthcoming in: Sorin Baiasu, Mark Timmons (eds.), The Kantian Mind, London: Routledge (2017).
+In: Sorin Baiasu, Mark Timmons (eds.), The Kantian Mind, London: Routledge (forthcoming October 2018).

 - “Innere Erfahrung und ‘ich’ als Objekt”.
-Forthcoming in: Violetta Waibel, Margit Ruffing (eds.), Akten des XII.
-Kant-Kongresses, Berlin: De Gruyter (2018).
+In: Violetta Waibel, Margit Ruffing (eds.), Akten des XII.
+Kant-Kongresses, Berlin: De Gruyter (forthcoming October 2018).

 - “Quantifying inner experience? – Kant's mathematical principles in the context of empirical psychology” .
 European Journal of Philosophy.
 (2013) (DOI: 10.1111/ejop.12068)

 “Kants Zwei Standpunkte und die Möglichkeit der Naturerkenntnis” .
 In: Myriam Gerhard, Christine Zunke (eds.), Die Natur denken, Würzburg: Königshausen & Neumann (2013), pp. 143-167.